Chartered Surveyor Commercial Real Estate Pathway

 An apprenticeship is a full-time job.
 Employers are required to release an apprentice from their normal paid working hours to undertake off-the-job training.
 Typically, this is an average of one day per week.

 The BSc (Hons) Real Estate Management element of the apprenticeship requires 15-20 hours of study a week for 42 weeks per annum – this means that in addition to the release time that your employer gives, you will need to study for several hours per week in your own time.

 Each 20-credit BSc module equates to a total of 200 study hours broken down between directed online learning self-directed learning and assessment.
 The breakdown between these three types of activity may vary between modules but on average is as follows:

 Directed online learning is the term used to describe a range of learning activities which you access via the UCEM Virtual Learning Environment, as this is more appropriate for an online learning programme than the term “contact hours”.
 As a guide it includes, for example, participating in web classes and online discussion forums, watching video material and voice-over PowerPoint presentations and undertaking exercises and quizzes linked to programme materials.
 Self-directed learning includes reading textbooks and study papers to develop your knowledge of the subject matter.
 Assessment includes all activity related to the summative assessment of the module such as planning and writing coursework, revising for examinations and taking the exams themselves.

 In addition to the BSc (Hons) element of the programme you will be required to attend face-to-face workshop sessions.
 Two sessions are delivered per workshop day.
 Workshop sessions are typically scheduled to take place at a time to avoid a clash with other off-the-job study requirements.

-During the structured workplace training phase of the apprenticeship you will need to regularly record your competency evidence using the RICS Assessment Resource Centre (ARC) portal.
+During the structured workplace training phase of the apprenticeship you will need to regularly record your competency evidence using the RICS Assessment Resource Centre (ARC) portal (open in a new window).
 You will also eventually apply and submit for APC via the ARC portal.